TL;DR

 The pothole problem is not going away.
 Factors like more extreme weather events (freeze-thaw cycles in winter, flash floods in summer) are accelerating road decay.
 As vehicles become more complex, especially Electric Vehicles (EVs) with their heavy battery packs placing extra strain on suspension, repair costs are set to rise.

 This makes choosing the right motor insurance UK policy more critical than ever.
-It's not just about getting the cheapest quote; it's about understanding the value of comprehensive cover, the real cost of a claim, and having access to expert advice when you need it most.
+It's not just about getting the lower-cost quote; it's about understanding the value of comprehensive cover, the real cost of a claim, and having access to regulated guidance when you may need it most.
 High customer satisfaction ratings show that drivers value brokers who can clearly explain these complexities.
-At WeCovr, we also offer our motor and life insurance clients discounts on other types of cover, providing broader value.
+WeCovr specialists or broker partners also offer our motor and life insurance clients discounts on other types of cover, providing broader value.

 Do I need to declare a pothole damage claim made against the council to my insurer?